 For SCAD sculpture students, inspiration is never far.
 Master your craft in one of the finest studios in American higher education, designed by architect Renzo Piano and located adjacent to the High Museum of Art in Atlanta.
 You can partner with leading brands and big names, creating memorable work in the public sphere, like the recent large-scale artwork SCAD students created for the Hyatt Atlanta Midtown. [+]

 For SCAD sculpture students, inspiration is never far.
 Master your craft in one of the finest studios in American higher education, designed by architect Renzo Piano and located adjacent to the High Museum of Art in Atlanta.
 You can partner with leading brands and big names, creating memorable work in the public sphere, like the recent large-scale artwork SCAD students created for the Hyatt Atlanta Midtown.
-That work and more has been featured in prestigious media outlets including CNN and Wired — and now they're waiting to see what you'll do next.M.A. in sculpture
+That work and more have been featured in prestigious media outlets including CNN and Wired — and now they're waiting to see what you'll do next.M.A. in sculpture

 Available at: - AtlantaARTH 701 Contemporary Art SCPT 704 Sculptural Studio Processes SCPT 713 Sculpture Studio I: Influences and Sources SCPT 717 Sculpture Studio: Concept and Content SCPT 723 Sculpture Studio II: Research and Discourse SCPT 743 Sculpture Studio III: Production and Critique SCPT 749 Sculpture M.A.
 Final Project SFIN 716 Theory and Processes I: Critical Analysis ... [-]